joinpursuit/array_methods_assignment/README.md

 Output: [2,4,6,8]
 ```

-9. Write a function that finds the product of every element in an array doubled
+9. Write a function that finds the sum of every element in an array doubled

 ```
 Input: [1,2,3,4]